The Aviation Command is more commonly known as PolAir, and provides aerial support to police across New South Wales.

 The Firearms Registry has established a customer service line dedicated to providing customers with comprehensive information and guidance regarding firearm and prohibited weapon related matters.
 The NSW Police Force Firearms Registry Customer Service Line is open for business between 9:00am and 4:00pm Monday – Friday (except public holidays).

 NSW Police Force Firearms Registry Customer Service Line: 1300 362 562

-- Collection and analysis of exhibits at crime and incident scenes.
+- Collection and analysis of physical and electronic evidence at crime and incident scenes.

 - Scientific analysis, interpretation of evidence and presentation of evidence to court.

-- Identification of persons through fingerprints and DNA to assist in criminal, incident and coronial investigations.
+- Identification of persons through biometric means, fingerprints and DNA to assist in criminal, incident and coronial investigations.

 - Identification of persons through criminal history to provide background information to the court to inform decisions.